IRS Tax Brackets: Here’s How Much You’ll Pay in 2022 on What You Earned in 2021

 Sure, but it’s illegal to try to conceal income from the IRS.
 The likelihood of getting caught is high, and the penalties for doing so are severe.
 However, the IRS allows taxpayers to reduce their level of taxable income by taking a range of legal tax deductions, such as charitable donations, home business costs and some education-related expenses.

 The answer depends on the state.
 Tax structures, rates, allowable tax deductions and tax exemptions vary from state to state, according to the Tax Foundation.
 So yes, some states have a tiered bracket system but other states employ a flat tax with one rate for all incomes.
-Seven states don’t levy any income tax at all.
+Nine states don’t levy any income tax at all.

 Even with defined married-filing-separately tax brackets and married-filing-jointly tax brackets, this is a complex question that doesn’t come with a single, uniform answer.